jgrouleau/openphone-insight-squad/measuring-success.md

 <h3>Continuous Improvement Process</h3>
 <p>
   The measurement framework will also feed into a continuous improvement process.
-By regularly reviewing the KPIs and gathering feedback, we can identify areas where the insights are most valuable and where enhancements are needed.
+By regularly reviewing the KPIs and gathering feedback, OpenPhone can identify areas where the insights are most valuable and where enhancements are needed.
 This iterative approach will ensure the Insights Squad continuously delivers increasing value to OpenPhone customers.
 </p>

 <h3>ROI Analysis</h3>